-Consistent with Title X of the Housing and Community Development Act of 1992, Lakewood provides information on lead-safe practices to owners of all properties receiving up to \$5,000 of federal assistance.
-If work on painted surfaces is involved in properties constructed prior to 1978, the presence of lead is assumed, and safe work practices are followed.
+Consistent with Title X of the Housing and Community Development Act of 1992, the City of receiving up to \$5,000 of federally funded assistance.
+If work on painted surfaces is involved in properties constructed prior to 1978, the presence of lead is assumed and safe work practices are followed.